premkambale/push-notification-react-native-firebase-setup-guide/README.md

 ### 🔹 1.2 Create a New Project
 1. Click **“Add Project”**
-2. Give your project a name, like `BecharaNotifications`
+2. Give your project a name, like `XYZNotifications`
 3. Choose if you want to enable Analytics (optional)
 4. Firebase will create the project in a few seconds